obriencj/koji-smoky-dingo/docs/commands/pull-container.rst

 ::

    [pull-container]
+   # these are also the default values if left unspecified
    pull_command = podman pull {pullspec}
    tag_command = podman tag {pullspec} {profile}/{nvr}

-The ``--latest-build=TAG`` option changes the behavior slightly.
-Rather than specifying a build by its NVR, the build argument is now treated as a package name.
-The command then tries to find the latest build of the matching package name in the given tag, and then pulls that instead.
-It is similar to invoking with the build argument set to the result of `koji latest-build KOJI_TAG BUILD`
+The pull command only accepts the pullspec variable.

+The push command accepts the pullspec, profile, and nvr variables.
+The profile is the name of the current koji profile that the command is invoked with.
+The nvr varialbe is the discovered koji build's NVR.

 References